lakshikap/power-bi-projects/dash-social-housing/readme.md

-# Decisions for Affordable and Social Housing
+# Decisions for Affordable and Social Housing (DASH)

 **Business Objective:** To enable policy makers, analysts and housing providers to make informed decisions that fuel $10M social housing decisions, to ensure the homeless and at-risk populations are housed, in Canada.

 **Project Team and Organization:** University of Ottawa and Alliance for Homelessness Ottawa.
-I, Lakshika Paiva worked on this project from May to Dec 2024.
+I worked on this project from May to Dec 2024.

 **Responsibilities:**